GoFundMe Review: Crowdfunding for Nonprofits and Other Businesses

 And even if you do have that kind of customer base, you’ll probably have a hard time if you create a campaign for an office renovation or a marketing campaign.
 (In cases like that, you may want to try peer-to-peer lending instead.)

 So let’s assume that you think your business can do well on the GoFundMe platform.
 What are your campaign options?

 GoFundMe has two types of campaigns.
-There’s plain ol’ GoFundMe, which is for fundraising by individuals (that can include you, as an individual, raising money for your business).
-Then there’s GoFundMe Charity, which has been designed especially for nonprofit businesses.
+First, there’s plain ol’ GoFundMe, which is for fundraising by individuals (that can include you, as an individual, raising money for your business).
+Then there’s GoFundMe Charity, designed especially for nonprofit businesses.

 GoFundMe for individuals has no platform fee whatsoever (yay!), but it does have a processing fee for payments.
 Those payment fees are pretty standard for a crowdfunding platform.